PoCo: Agentic Proof-of-Concept Exploit Generation for Smart Contracts: Related Work

 Another line of work targets vulnerabilities within particular application domains.
 FORAY~\cite{foray2024} focuses on discovering complex business logic vulnerabilities in DeFi protocols, such as price manipulation and flash loan attacks.
 It models protocol interactions as a Token Flow Graph and frames exploit generation as a graph search problem, synthesizing executable exploit contracts that chain multiple protocol functions.
 FlashSyn \cite{flashsyn2024} synthesizes flash-loan attacks by modeling DeFi protocols and using counterexample-guided refinement to generate exploit sequences.
 CPMMX~\cite{Han2025AutomatedMakers} focuses on Constant Product Market Makers (CPMMs).
 It defines economic invariants for DEXes and uses fuzzing to discover transaction sequences that break these invariants profitably, often uncovering underlying vulnerabilities, such as logic errors.
 Osprey~\cite{approveonce_osprey_2025} addresses a critical vulnerability in the ERC-20 ecosystem, the Approved-Controllable-TransferFrom (ACT) flaw.
 It employs symbolic execution to detect vulnerabilities in deployed bytecode and generates exploit payloads to steal tokens from users who have approved a vulnerable contract.
+Heimdallr~\cite{hu2026effective} proposes an agentic LLM-based framework for pre-deployment smart contract auditing that focuses on detecting business-logic vulnerabilities.